Vision & Mission

 The Chalmers Center's vision is for local churches to declare and demonstrate to people who are poor that Jesus Christ is making all things new.

-Everything we do begins and ends with helping the church fulfill that role.
-We equip churches to walk alongside people who are poor, breaking the spiritual, social, and material bonds of poverty.
+Our mission is to equip churches to walk alongside people who are poor, breaking the spiritual, social, and material bonds of poverty.

 But the reality of poverty can seem overwhelming.
 2.5 billion people around the world live on less than two dollars a day.
 45 million people in the U.S. live below the poverty line.
 So why is our vision focused on local churches—churches that might only consist of 30 or 100 people?